jdtonkin/tonkinlab/content/home/labinfo.md

 +++

-{{< figure library="true" src="lab-emblem-sub-grey-sub.png" >}}

-We...

-Tackle fundamental questions in population & community ecology, including...
+We tackle fundamental questions in <span style="color:#C28542">population & community ecology</span>, including...

 ... how populations and communities vary in space & and time.

-Apply this knowledge to real-world problems to find...
+We apply this knowledge to real-world problems to find...

 ... solutions to the global biodiversity crisis.